 Will your son catch hand-foot-and-mouth syndrome again?
 Probably not, but there are no guarantees.
 Who knows?
-In the next century, enterovirus 71 might become the major cause of hand-foot-and-mouth syndrome.
+In the next decades, enterovirus 71 might become the major cause of hand-foot-and-mouth syndrome.
 Even so, the human immune system has a remarkable history of adapting to the ever-changing microscopic world around us.

 Guerra AM, et al. Hand Foot And Mouth Disease.
 [Updated 2022 Oct 9].
 In: StatPearls [Internet].
 Treasure Island (FL): 2022.

 Sagul, Aaron et al. Hand Foot and Mouth Disease: Rapid Evidence Review.
 American Family Physician.
 2019;100(7):408-414.